nmessias/inkwell/README.md

 bun run dev
 ```

-Then access the proxy from your Kindle browser at:
+Access Inkwell from your e-ink device's browser:
 ```
 http://<your-server-ip>:3000
 ```

 ## Setup

-1. Navigate to `/setup` on the proxy
+1. Navigate to `/setup` on Inkwell
-2. Copy your Royal Road session cookies from your browser:
+2. Copy your session cookies from your browser:
-   - `.AspNetCore.Identity.Application` (required)
+   - For Royal Road: `.AspNetCore.Identity.Application`
-   - `cf_clearance` (optional, for Cloudflare)
+   - Optional: `cf_clearance` (for Cloudflare)
 3. Paste them into the setup form
 4. Click "Save Cookies"

-Your reading progress will now sync with Royal Road.
+Your reading progress will now sync with the source.

+## Deployment

+Inkwell includes Docker support for easy deployment to Railway, Fly.io, or any Docker host.

+### Railway

+1. Push to GitHub
+2. Create new project on [Railway](https://railway.app)
+3. Connect your repo
+4. Add environment variables: `AUTH_USERNAME`, `AUTH_PASSWORD`
+5. Add a volume mounted at `/app/data`
+6. Deploy

+See `railway.toml` for configuration.

 ## Project Structure

 ```
-kindle-royal-proxy/
+inkwell/
 ├── public/              # Static assets (CSS, JS, fonts) │   ├── css/
 │   ├── fonts/
 │   └── js/
 ├── src/
-│   ├── config.ts        # Configuration constants
+│   ├── config.ts        # Configuration
 │   ├── index.ts         # Entry point
 │   ├── server.ts        # HTTP utilities
 │   ├── types.ts         # TypeScript types
 │   ├── routes/          # Route handlers
-│   │   ├── api.ts       # JSON API routes
-│   │   ├── index.ts     # Router
-│   │   └── pages.ts     # HTML page routes
 │   ├── services/        # Business logic
 │   │   ├── cache.ts     # SQLite cache
 │   │   ├── jobs.ts      # Background jobs
 │   │   └── scraper.ts   # Playwright scraper
 │   └── templates/       # HTML templates
-│       ├── components.ts
-│       ├── layout.ts
-│       └── pages/
-├── data/                # SQLite database (created on first run) └── package.json
+├── data/                # SQLite database (created on first run) ├── Dockerfile           # Docker build
+└── railway.toml         # Railway config
 ```

-## How It Works

-1. **Scraping** - Uses Playwright with stealth settings to scrape Royal Road
-2. **Caching** - Stores content in SQLite with configurable TTLs
-3. **Templates** - Server-side rendered HTML optimized for e-ink
-4. **Reader** - Paginated chapter view with CSS columns and tap zones

-## Kindle Tips
+## E-ink Tips

-- Use the **tap zones** (top/bottom 15%) to toggle the UI
+- Use **tap zones** (top/bottom 15%) to toggle the UI
 - Use **left/right zones** (40% each side) to navigate pages
-- The proxy uses **ES5 JavaScript** for maximum Kindle compatibility
+- Uses **ES5 JavaScript** for maximum device compatibility
-- Consider setting the Kindle browser to **desktop mode** for better rendering
+- Consider **desktop mode** in your device's browser for better rendering

 ## License

-MIT License - See [LICENSE](LICENSE) file for details.
+MIT License - See [LICENSE](LICENSE) for details.

-## Contributing

-Contributions are welcome!
-Please feel free to submit a Pull Request.

 ## Disclaimer

-This project is not affiliated with Royal Road.
-Use responsibly and in accordance with Royal Road's Terms of Service.
+This project is not affiliated with Royal Road, Patreon, or any other content platform.
+Use responsibly and in accordance with each platform's Terms of Service.